πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 Verdict: A great starting point if you're a solo creator testing a content workflow.
 Graduate to something with publishing built-in once you're posting more than 5 times a week.

-7. Asana — Best for Project-Based Teams
+7. Asana β€” Best for Project-Based Teams#

 Best for: Content teams where content is one workstream among many (product launches, campaigns, partnerships).

-Asana isn't a content tool — it's a project management tool that content teams adapt.
+Asana isn't a content tool β€” it's a project management tool that content teams adapt.
 And that adaptation works reasonably well.
-The timeline view is good for campaign planning, and the task hierarchy maps nicely to "campaign → content piece → individual assets."
+The timeline view is good for campaign planning, and the task hierarchy maps nicely to "campaign β†’ content piece β†’ individual assets."
+2026 has been the year of Asana's AI Studio β€” Advanced and Enterprise users can build AI-driven workflows that auto-route content drafts, summarise long task threads, and surface campaign status without anyone manually updating a dashboard.

 Pros: